DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "You know, Jeannya immediately tries get alone together with Kai, as soon as I take my eyes off.
 That's why it is dangerous to not standing a watch."

-"That's false accusations!?
+"That's a false accusations!?
 I'm always conducting myself as commander when talking to Kai!"

 "...Jeanne, so it is like that..."